Staining a New Fence: When, How, and How Often?

 Choose a medium nap roller cover, if you’d rather use that to paint with.
 Fully saturate the roller with the stain and apply in arm length sections of the fence at a time.
 Use the same approach with a sprayer as a roller, but stand back a comfortable distance from the fence to apply color.

-Once dry, apply additional coats if needed.
+Once dry, apply additional coats if needed

-When the fence is completely stained, let it dry according to the stain manufacturer’s instructions.
+When the wood fence is completely stained, let it dry according to the stain manufacturer’s instructions.
 Apply additional coats of stain as needed to achieve the desired depth of color.
 A single coat should be sufficient for a new wood fence or one that you also plan to seal.

-Apply a coat of sealer to finish the job.
+Apply a coat of sealer to finish the job

 While a good quality stain alone is sufficient to protect your fence from everyday wear-and-tear, applying a durable sealant over the stain can prolong the finish—and the life of your fence.
 For best results, apply a single coat of clear, weatherproof sealant by brush, roller, or sprayer.
 Quickly back-brush unsealed grooves and recesses with a wide brush to achieve a uniform appearance.
 Allow the sealant to dry completely.

 A wood fence should be treated every two to three years with stain due to its durability on wood exposed to the elements.
-Plan to stain your fence every two to three years to preserve its sheen and weather protective qualities and keep in mind that extreme temperatures and precipitation can prematurely age the finish.
+Plan to stain your fence every two to three years to preserve its sheen and weather-protective qualities and keep in mind that extreme temperatures and precipitation can prematurely age the finish.